bbauska/Anti-Project2025/anti.md

 incentivize donors to contribute to nonprofit scholarship granting organizations (SGOs).
 Eligible families could then use that funding from the SGOs for their children’s education expenses including private school tuition, tutoring, and instructional materials.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Title IX and Athletics</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 claimed the Biden administration “sought to trample women’s and girls’ athletic opportunities and due process on campus, threaten free speech and religious liberty, and erode parental rights in elementary and secondary education regarding sensitive issues of sex.”
+<p>Project 2025 claimed the Biden administration “sought to trample women’s and girls’ athletic
+opportunities and due process on campus, threaten free speech and religious liberty, and erode parental rights in elementary and secondary education regarding sensitive issues of sex.”
 “Instead, the Biden Administration has sought to trample women’s and girls’ athletic opportunities and due process on campus, threaten free speech and religious liberty, and erode parental rights in elementary and secondary education regarding sensitive issues of sex.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 would rescind the Biden administration’s Title IX regulations and restore those made by Betsy DeVos in 2020, and define “sex” to mean biological sex at birth.
+<p>Project 2025 would rescind the Biden administration’s Title IX regulations and restore those made
+by Betsy DeVos in 2020, and define “sex” to mean biological sex at birth.
 “Work with Congress to use the earliest available legislative vehicle to prohibit the department from using any appropriations or from otherwise enforcing any final regulations under Title IX promulgated by the department during the prior Administration. l Commence a new agency rulemaking process to rescind the current Administration’s Title IX regulations; restore the Title IX regulations promulgated by then-Secretary Betsy DeVos on May 19, 2020; and define ‘sex’ under Title IX to mean only biological sex recognized at birth.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-● DeVos’ Title IX rule narrowed the definition of sexual harassment and directed schools to conduct live hearings with cross examination.
+<p>● DeVos’ Title IX rule narrowed the definition of sexual harassment and directed schools to
+conduct live hearings with cross examination.
 “The highly anticipated regulation is expected to unravel much of former Education Secretary Betsy DeVos’ Title IX rule, a defining aspect of her tenure.
 Her rule, which took effect in August 2020, narrowed the definition of sexual harassment and directed schools to conduct live hearings with cross-examination for sexual misconduct investigations.”
-[Politico, 2/3/24]
+[Politico, 2/3/24]</p>

-Project 2025 urged the next administration to amend Title IX to include due process requirements and “strengthen protections for faith-based educational institutions, programs, and activities.”
+<p>Project 2025 urged the next administration to amend Title IX to include due process requirements
+and “strengthen protections for faith-based educational institutions, programs, and activities.”
 “Work with Congress to amend Title IX to include due process requirements; define ‘sex’ under Title IX to mean only biological sex recognized at birth; and strengthen protections for faith-based educational institutions, programs, and activities.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the next administration to “restore the rights of women and girls and restore due process protections for accused individuals” after accusing the Biden administration of disposing of those rights.
+<p>Project 2025 called for the next administration to “restore the rights of women and girls and
+restore due process protections for accused individuals” after accusing the Biden administration of disposing of those rights.
 “The Trump Administration’s 2020 Title IX regulation protected the foundational right to due process for those who are accused of sexual misconduct.
 The Biden Administration’s proposed change to the interpretation of Title IX disposes of these rights. l The next Administration should move quickly to restore the rights of women and girls and restore due process protections for accused individuals.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 claimed there wasn’t a scientific or legal basis to redefine sex to “sexual orientation and gender identity.”
+<p>Project 2025 claimed there wasn’t a scientific or legal basis to redefine sex to “sexual orientation
+and gender identity.”
 “At the same time, there is no scientific or legal basis for redefining ‘sex’ to ‘sexual orientation and gender identity’ in Title IX.
 Such a change misrepresents the U.S. Supreme Court’s opinion in Bostock, threatens the American system of federalism, removes important due process protections for students in higher education, and puts girls and women in danger of physical harm.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next administration to not change the redefinition of “sex” in Title IX across all departments.
+<p>Project 2025 called on the next administration to not change the redefinition of “sex” in Title IX
+across all departments.
 “The next Administration should abandon this change redefining ‘sex’ to mean ‘sexual orientation and gender identity’ in Title IX immediately across all departments.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for every ongoing Title IX investigation to be dropped.
-“At the same time, the political appointees in the Office for Civil Rights should begin a full review of all Title IX investigations that were conducted on the understanding that ‘sex’ referred to gender identity and/or sexual orientation. l All ongoing investigations should be dropped, and all school districts affected should be given notice that they are free to drop any policy changes pursued under pressure from the Biden Administration.”
+<p>Project 2025 called for every ongoing Title IX investigation to be dropped.
+“At the same time, the
+political appointees in the Office for Civil Rights should begin a full review of all Title IX investigations that were conducted on the understanding that ‘sex’ referred to gender identity and/or sexual orientation. l All ongoing investigations should be dropped, and all school districts affected should be given notice that they are free to drop any policy changes pursued under pressure from the Biden Administration.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 said the next administration shouldn’t allow the USDA or other federal agency from withholding services if they decide not to replace “sex” with “SOGI” in their administration of Title IX.
+<p>Project 2025 said the next administration shouldn’t allow the USDA or other federal agency from
+withholding services if they decide not to replace “sex” with “SOGI” in their administration of Title IX.
 “The next Administration should prohibit the USDA or any other federal agency from withholding services from federal or state agencies—including but not limited to K–12 schools—that choose not to replace ‘sex’ with ‘SOGI’ in that agency’s administration of Title IX.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Title VI – School Discipline and Disparate Impact</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 called on the next administration to continue the Trump administration policy and direct the department to review all Title VI cases to determine to what extent the cases include allegations of disparate impact.
+<p>Project 2025 called on the next administration to continue the Trump administration policy and
+direct the department to review all Title VI cases to determine to what extent the cases include allegations of disparate impact.
 “The next Administration should continue the policy of the Trump Administration in this area and direct the department to conduct a comprehensive review of all Title VI cases to ascertain to what extent these cases include allegations of disparate impact.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged DOE and DOJ to issue enforcement guidance saying they would not investigate Title VI cases that exclusively rested on allegations of disparate impact.
+<p>Project 2025 urged DOE and DOJ to issue enforcement guidance saying they would not
+investigate Title VI cases that exclusively rested on allegations of disparate impact.
 “As part of this effort, the new Administration should also direct the department and DOJ jointly to issue enforcement guidance stating that the agencies will no longer investigate Title VI cases that exclusively rest on allegations of disparate impact.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the next administration to issue a regulation that said Title VI of the Civil Rights Act does not include a disparate impact standard.
+<p>Project 2025 called for the next administration to issue a regulation that said Title VI of the Civil
+Rights Act does not include a disparate impact standard.
 “Getting the federal government out of the business of dictating school discipline policy is a good start.
 But if the next conservative Department of Education simply rescinds the Biden-era regulation, it could very easily be enforced again on Day One through a Dear Colleague Letter by another leftist Administration. l In addition to rescinding the policy and any related guidance, the next Secretary should work with the next Attorney General on a regulation that would clarify current regulations to state that Title VI of the Civil Rights Act does not include a disparate impact standard.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025: “the next conservative Administration should take sweeping action to assure that the purpose of the Civil Rights Act is not inverted through a disparate impact standard to provide a pretext for theoretically endless federal meddling.”
+<p>Project 2025: “the next conservative Administration should take sweeping action to assure that
+the purpose of the Civil Rights Act is not inverted through a disparate impact standard to provide a pretext for theoretically endless federal meddling.”
 “As law professor Gail Heriot has noted, the alleged existence of a disparate impact standard under Title VI makes everything presumed illegal unless